 I am so glad to be a part of the 21 Days of Contagious Gratitude series running from November 1st through 21st and hosted by Inspired by Family Magazine.
 Be sure to head over to find links to all of the other gratitude posts being shared on each of the 21 days!

-Graveyards, Grandkids, & Gratitude
+Graveyards, Grandkids, & Gratitude: A Personal Story

 I grew up living next door to my grandparents and I saw them pretty much every day of my life.
 They were always there to listen to me.
 My favorite memories of them are just when I would go over to their house and sit down to chat, often for hours at a time.

 In 2008, my grandma, who had lived more than 10 years after having a kidney transplant, passed away unexpectedly 10 days after my first child was born.
 My son never got to meet her, though my mom showed my grandma photos of him just before she died.
 My husband wore our less-than-two-week-old son in a baby carrier under a heavy jacket that cold February day at her graveside service.
 It was a very bittersweet time, welcoming a new little person into my life and saying goodbye to someone so dear to my heart at the same time.
+I suffered silently with what I know now must have been postpartum depression for quite a long time afterwards.

 Fast forward more than 4-1/2 years…and there I was in the car with our 4 year old son, our 3 year old daughter and my husband asking if I wanted to stop in a graveyard where two people were buried whom the kids had never met.
 I was so caught off guard that the tears were almost instant behind my sunglasses.
 Questions flew through my mind.
 Should we?
 Would it cause the kids too many questions?
 How would they handle it?
 Would they understand any of it?
 Would I even be able to explain it?
 What was the right thing to do?